 (Click above to listen to the podcast.
 See below for information and pictures.)

 The letters beside each of the 11 highlights described below correspond to the letters on the screenshots of the maps.
-These maps are also interactive on the website www.walkli.com.
-(For now, Walkli is a desktop application, but it will be available as a mobile application soon.
-Find this tour by searching for “London” on Walkli and then look for the Hyde Park and Knightsbridge tour.)
+These maps are also interactive on the walkli app and website: www.walkli.com

 1-A- Wellington Arch